kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The whole open source movement is something nobody could have ever dreamed of.
 Even in the new century, the invention of `git`, `github` and `stackoverflow` changed the game considerably again.

-All this is reality.
+All this is reality and somehow I am part of this.
 Absolutely amazing.